delucis/astro-og-canvas/packages/astro-og-canvas/README.md

      param: 'route',

      // A collection of pages to generate images for.
-     // This can be any map of paths to data, not necessarily a glob result.
+     // The keys of this object are used to generate the path for that image.
+     // In this example, we generate one image at `/open-graph/example.png`.
-     pages: await import.meta.glob('/src/pages/**/*.md', { eager: true }),
+     pages: {
+      'example': {
+        title: 'Example Page',
+        description: 'Description of this page shown in smaller text', }
+     }

-     // For each page, this callback will be used to customize the OpenGraph
+     // For each page, this callback will be used to customize the OpenGraph image.
-     // image.
-For example, if `pages` was passed a glob like above, you
-     // could read values from frontmatter.
      getImageOptions: (path, page) => ({
-       title: page.frontmatter.title,
+       title: page.title,
-       description: page.frontmatter.description,
+       description: page.description,
        logo: {
          path: './src/astro-docs-logo.png',
        },